New Zealand may be a dream move for Britons, but what are the living costs?

 Auckland

-Monthly Rent 1 Bedroom Apartment in City Centre
+Monthly Rent 1 Bedroom Apartment in the City Centre

-Monthly Rent 1 Bedroom Apartment outside of City Centre
+Monthly Rent 1 Bedroom Apartment outside of the City Centre

 While renting is considerably cheaper in Auckland than in London, it’s worth noting that London is a particularly pricey place to live.
 These figures will vary if you are looking at moving to a more rural area or even a smaller city.